 Introduction

-An unassailable “classic” in cinema history, Lawrence of Arabia celebrates its 60th anniversary this year.
-“A masterpiece,” “epic,” majestic, “awesome,” and “The Thinking Man’s Spectacle” are some of the adjectives that have been used to describe it.
+An unassailable “classic” in cinema history, Lawrence of Arabia has been called a masterpiece, epic, majestic, awesome, and “The Thinking Man’s Spectacle.”
+These are just some adjectives used to describe this truly legendary film.
 Simply put, it’s one of the greatest movies ever made.
 Yet the production behind the making of this revered film was anything but easy and is an interesting story in its own right.

 Seven Pillars of Wisdom